lrns/opera-gcal-sd/README.md

 ## Acknowledgements
-* Thanks to norandot-opera [http://my.opera.com/norandot-opera/about/] for Japanese translation.
-* Thanks to Unrealmirakulix [http://my.opera.com/Unrealmirakulix/about/] for German translation.
-* Thanks to MartinezZ [https://github.com/MartinezZ] for Czech translation.
-* Thanks to greench [http://my.opera.com/greench/about/] for Turkish translation.
-* Thanks to Sam [http://my.opera.com/HuRRaCaNe/about/] for Dutch translation.
-* Thanks to Damon [http://achey.net/] for finding and fixing an issue with recurring events in v1.0.1.
 * Google authentication is based on the code of Google Reader Notifier [https://addons.opera.com/addons/extensions/details/google-reader-notifier/] extension.
 * Colour selection is done using JSColor [http://jscolor.com/] library.
 * Date formating is done using http://www.javascripttoolbox.com/lib/date/index.php library.